mrsonne/hubit/README.md

 ## Terminology

-To use `hubi` your existing tools need to be wrapped as `hubit` _component_s.
+To use `hubit` your existing tools each need to be wrapped as a `hubit` _component_.
 A `hubit` comopnent is simply a tool from your ecosystem wrapped to comply with certain `hubit` standards.
 In `hubit` a component

 - _consumes_ attributes from the shared input data structure,
 - may _consume_ attributes from the shared results data structure, and